-As always, these criteria are nebulous, far-ranging, and capricious.
-The usual caveats apply: The Blog Poll takes into account strength of schedule, bad and good coaching, injuries, exigent circumstances, home/away, defense or lack thereof, offense or lack thereof, weather, line play, power poll-ishness, head-to-head where possible or prudent, and my lying eyeballs.
+Here’s your Bye Week Blog Poll.
+And, as always, the criteria are nebulous, far-ranging, and capricious.
+The usual caveats apply: The Blog Poll takes into account strength of schedule, bad and good coaching, injuries, exigent circumstances, home/away, defense or lack thereof, offense or lack thereof, line play, power poll-ishness, head-to-head where possible or prudent, and lying eyeballs.

 - Ohio State